MattD82/Seinfeld-Topic-Modeling-and-Text-Generation/README.md

 ![](images/lines_by_char_season.png)

 Another interesting metric that I looked at was who the writers were for each episode.
-In the plot below I aggregated, % of episodes written across seasons, and we can see the huge role that Larry David and Jerry had in writing the first two seasons.
-As that writing role diminishes, we can see other writers coming into the fold, but no one writer dominates much after season 5 or so.
-Larry Charles is another name that gets associated with Seinfeld quite often, and here you can see is increased role in writing seasons two and four.
+In the plot below, I aggregated % of episodes written across seasons, and we can see the huge role that Larry David and Jerry had in writing the first two seasons.
+As that writing role diminishes, we can see other writers coming into the fold, but no one writer or writing team dominates much after season 5 or so.
+Larry Charles is another name that gets associated with Seinfeld quite often, and here you can see his increased role in writing seasons two and four.

 ![](images/writers_by_season.png)

 The chart below is meant to illustrate the **massive** amount of different writers and writing teams that contributed to Seinfeld.
 While we can see that Larry David and Jerry wrote the bulk of the episodes, this definitely shows how much of a collaborative writing effort the series as a whole really was.
-I also found it fascinating that most of the writing teams only wrote 1 episode, so the fact that the show has such coherence between episodes/characters is interesting.
+I also found it fascinating that most of the writing teams only wrote 1 episode, so the fact that the show has such coherence between episodes/characters is impressive.

 ![](images/writers_series.png)

-The final metrics I decided to look at for my EDA were average number of lines per episode and average number of characters (letters/numbers, not characters in the show) per episode.
-In the plot below, we can see that average lines per episode stays constant in seasons 1 and 2, and then increases by season ~50 lines per episode in season 3.
-In general, this metric keeps rising as the seasons go on, and while the episode lengths in terms of minutes stayed the same, this indicates more back-and-forth dialogue between characters.
+The final metrics I decided to look at for my EDA were average number of lines per episode and average number of characters (letters/numbers/punctuation, not characters in the show) per episode.
+In the plot below, we can see that average lines per episode stays constant in seasons 1 and 2, and then increases by ~50 lines per episode in season 3.
+In general, this metric keeps rising as the seasons go on, and while the episode lengths in terms of total minutes stayed the same, this indicates more back-and-forth dialogue between characters.
 Said differently, this metric shows how many times the person speaking changes, on average, per episode.

-The other metric this graph shows is average characters, or total script length per episode.
+The other metric this graph shows is average number of alphanumeric characters, or total script length, per episode.
 It's interesting to see the decreasing trend of total script length in the first three seasons, as it seems like in those early seasons each character would speak longer per line of dialogue.
 After season 3, it seems like the show found a nice balance of lines per episode and script length, as those two appear to be linearly correlated for the rest of the seasons.

 ![](images/avg_dialogue_chars.png)